openenergymonitor/guide/source/setup/index.markdown

 ---

 **emonTx + ESP8266**<br>
-Using and ESP8266 Adapter the emonTx can send data directly to a remote emoncms server such as emoncms.org.
+Using and ESP8266 Adapter the emonTx can send data directly to a remote emonCMS server such as emoncms.org.
 It is also possible to use an ESP8266 adapter with an emonTx to send data to an emonPi or emonBase basestation to improve reliability where 433Mhz is not sufficient.

 ![image](/images/setup/emontx.png)